tudoroscoiu/issue-classification-bot/README.md

 1. Clone the repository to your local machine.
 2. Add the following files to the local `/issue-classification-bot-2/Bot` directory:
   - `bot_key.pem`: containing the private key of the bot's GitHub App (find more information about private keys [here](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps))
-  - `bot_email.secret`: containing the email address and the email password used by the bot to send notifications, structured as follows:
+  - `bot_email.secret`: containing the email address and the email password used by the bot to authenticate to the email provider and send notifications, structured as follows:
     * 1st line for the bot email address
     * 2nd line for the bot email password (app password, not the usual email password.
 For Google Accounts, find more information [here](https://support.google.com/mail/answer/185833?hl=en))
 3. Download the [weight files](https://zenodo.org/records/7821209) required by the bot's ML model and add them to the local<br> `/issue-classification-bot-2/ModelsBackend/plugins/satd/SATD_Detector/data` directory as follows:
     * Rename `fasttext_issue_300.bin` to `embeddings.bin`
     * Rename `satd_detector_for_issues.hdf5` to `weights.hdf5`

+**NOTE❗**<br>
+By default:
++ *the bot processes lingering issues every 1 day from the moment it starts running.
+To change this, modify the `lingering_check_frequency` value in `/issue-classification-bot-2/Bot/app.py` to the desired frequency (in days) before running the bot in step 5.
+For example, change `lingering_check_frequency = 1` to your preferred number of days.*
++ *the bot uses Gmail's SMTP server to send emails.
+To change this, modify the `email_server` and `email_server_port` values in `/issue-classification-bot-2/Bot/emailSender.py` to your desired server and port before running the bot in step 5.*

 4. Navigate to the root directory `/issue-classification-bot-2` containing the `docker-compose.yml` file.
 5. Run the bot using the command:
    ```bash